alemart/speedy-vision/README.md

 `Speedy.FeatureDetector.MultiscaleHarris(): SpeedyFeatureDetector`

 Speedy includes an implementation of the Harris corner detector with the Shi-Tomasi corner response.
+Harris usually gives better feature points than FAST (e.g., for tracking), but it's more computationally expensive.
 The following additional properties are available:

 * `quality: number`.
 A value between `0` and `1` representing the minimum "quality" of the returned keypoints.
 Speedy will discard any keypoint whose score is lower than the specified fraction of the maximum keypoint score.
 A typical value for `quality` is `0.10` (10%).
   * Note: `quality` is an alternative to `sensitivity`.